lazyvlad/efto/README_BUILD.md

 - Test with development build first
 - Check browser console for errors
 - Some dynamic code might need exclusion from minification

+**"Server configuration issues"**
+- Delete `config/serverConfig.js` and run build again for fresh setup
+- Check that your server supports the chosen endpoint type
+- Verify the basePath matches your actual deployment path

 ### Debug Mode
 ```bash